Academic Calendar

 Option Requirements

-Students are required to complete between 18- 24 credits of major options.
-Students in the Professional Communication major complete 18 credits of major options, students in the Public Relations major complete 21 credits of major options, and students in the Journalism major complete 18 -24 credits of major options, depending on their chosen minor.
-Students must select from a list of BCSC option courses designed for each major and minor.
+Students in the Professional Communication and Journalism majors complete 18 credits of major options.
+Students in the Public Relations major complete 21 credits of program options and can choose to declare a minor to fulfill a portion of their option requirement.
+Students must select from a list of option courses designed for each major.
 Not all option courses are offered each term or year.
-These courses must be at the baccalaureate level.

 Graduation Requirements